This post may contain affiliate links. Read our disclosure policy.

 - 1 teaspoon vanilla extract

-- Fresh berries
+- Fresh raspberries or strawberries

-- Powdered sugar
+- Powdered sugar, for garnish

-Combine the chocolate and butter in a microwave-safe bowl.
+- Combine the 10 tablespoons of butter and chocolate in a microwave-safe bowl.
 Microwave on high for 1 minute.
-Stir, then continue heating in 30 second bursts, stirring between bursts, until the mixture is melted and smooth.
+Stir, then continue heating in 30-second bursts, stirring between bursts, until the mixture is melted and smooth.
 Alternatively, melt the chocolate and butter in a double boiler.
-Gently stir in the flour and salt.
+Let cool.

-In a medium bowl vigorously whisk the eggs, egg yolks, vanilla, and the 1/2 cup of granulated sugar until thick and pale in color.
-Gently fold in the melted chocolate mixture into the egg mixture.
-Divide the batter among the ramekins.
+- In a medium bowl, vigorously whisk the eggs, egg yolks, vanilla, and the 1/2 cup of granulated sugar until slightly thickened and pale in color, about 90 seconds.
+Gently fold the melted cooled chocolate mixture into the egg mixture.

-At this point the batter-filled ramekins can be covered and refrigerated for up to 1 day.
+- At this point, the batter-filled ramekins can be covered and refrigerated for up to 1 day.